AndreKoepke/home-system/README.md

 # home-system

 Smart homes are rising.
 But often, a home with programmable switches is called "smart".
-I think, that a home reaches "smartness", when you only rarely have to touch a button.
+I think, that a home reaches "smartness", when you only have to touch a button rarely.
 This is, what this project is trying to do.

 # Feature list